Bone density scan

 • High accuracy in predicting fracture risk, up to over 90%

-• Allows monitoring of treatment effects and assessment of drug efficacy
+• Can monitor treatment effects and evaluate medication efficacy

 Unlike traditional X-rays, this technology can detect early bone loss before clinical symptoms appear.
-Quantitative analysis provides objective data to help physicians develop personalized treatment plans.
+Quantitative analysis provides objective data to help physicians formulate personalized treatment plans.

 Risks and Side Effects

-The vast majority of patients experience no significant adverse reactions, but attention should be paid to:
+The vast majority of patients experience no adverse reactions, but attention should be paid to:

-• Although radiation dose is low, pregnant women should avoid unnecessary scans
+• Although radiation dose is low, pregnant women should avoid unnecessary examinations

-• Rarely, discomfort from positioning may cause muscle soreness
+• Rarely, discomfort from body positioning may cause muscle soreness

-• Errors in the equipment or patient movement may affect result accuracy
+• Errors in equipment calibration or patient movement may affect result accuracy

-Important Warning: Patients who have undergone skeletal radioactive therapy should wait three months before undergoing DEXA scans to avoid affecting data accuracy.
+Important Warning: Patients who have undergone skeletal radioactive therapy should wait 3 months before undergoing DEXA scans to avoid data inaccuracies.

 Precautions and Contraindications

-Contraindications include unassessed pregnancy, presence of metal implants that may interfere with the scan, and acute fracture phases requiring prior X-ray examination.
-Metal objects should be removed before the scan, and patients should inform their doctor if they are using bisphosphonates or other osteoporosis medications.
+Contraindications include unassessed pregnancy, presence of metal implants that may interfere with the scan, and acute fracture periods requiring prior X-ray examination.
+Remove metal objects before the scan and inform the doctor if using osteoporosis medications such as bisphosphonates.

-Some patients may experience discomfort due to claustrophobia; informing medical staff in advance can help adjust the procedure.
-Interpretation of results should consider age, gender, and other factors; a single data point should not be used as the sole diagnostic criterion.
+Some patients may experience discomfort due to claustrophobia; inform medical staff in advance to adjust the procedure.
+Interpretation of results should consider age, gender, and other factors; a single data point cannot be used as the sole diagnostic criterion.

-Compared with Bone Calcium Densitometry (QCT), DEXA results can be directly compared to WHO standards, while QCT is more suitable for assessing microstructural changes after vertebral fractures.
+Compared to Bone Mineral Density (QCT), DEXA results can be directly compared to WHO standards, while QCT is more suitable for assessing microstructural changes after vertebral fractures.
 Both are often used in combination based on clinical needs.

-Multiple studies confirm that DEXA scans can predict fracture risk 5-10 years in advance with an accuracy exceeding 85%.
-The World Health Organization (WHO) considers the T-score standard as the gold standard for diagnosing osteoporosis, and over 90% of orthopedic assessments worldwide rely on this technology.
+Multiple studies confirm that DEXA can predict fracture risk 5-10 years in advance with an accuracy exceeding 85%.
+The World Health Organization (WHO) considers the T-score standard as the gold standard for diagnosing osteoporosis, with over 90% of orthopedic assessments worldwide relying on this technology.

-Long-term follow-up studies show that patients undergoing regular scans have a 30% reduction in fracture rates; early intervention can slow bone loss.
+Long-term follow-up studies show that patients undergoing regular scans have a 30% reduction in fracture rates, and early intervention can slow bone loss.
 The addition of AI algorithms further enhances the detection of minor fractures and microstructural changes.

 Alternatives

-Alternatives include ultrasound bone density testing (commonly used for arthritis patients) and Quantitative Ultrasound (QUS), but these are less accurate than DEXA.
-Radioisotope bone mineralization tests are rarely used now due to higher radiation doses.
+Alternatives include ultrasound bone densitometry (commonly used for arthritis patients) and Quantitative Ultrasound (QUS), but these are less accurate than DEXA.
+Radioisotope bone mineralization tests involve higher radiation doses and are now rarely used.

-Ultrasound has no radiation and is suitable for pregnant women or children requiring frequent monitoring, but it cannot measure mineral density and is only used for preliminary screening.
-The choice should be based on the patient's specific health condition.
+Ultrasound examinations are radiation-free and suitable for pregnant women or children requiring frequent monitoring, but cannot measure mineral density values and are only used for initial screening.
+Selection should be based on the patient's specific health condition.

 Frequently Asked Questions